envoyproxy/playground/docs/proxy/create.rst

 .. tip::

-   Don't forget to :ref:`add port mappings <proxy_create_port_mappings>` if you wish your proxy to be available from outside of the playground.
+   Don't forget to :ref:`add port mappings <proxy_create_port_mappings>` if you wish the proxy to be available from outside of the playground.

 .. _proxy_create_dialogue: